SamKnows/data-analyst-test/DATA_DICTIONARY.md

 # Data Dictionary

-The `data/` folder contains several CSV files.
+The `data/` folder contains three CSV files.

 ## details_for_each_person.csv

-Gives some background information on some measurement devices:
+Gives background information on some measurement devices:

 | Field | Description
 | ------|---------------
 | person_id | Identifier for each person in our dataset.
 | city | The city where the person's connection is located.
 | type_of_broadband_connection | either:<br>  **ADSL** (slow; download speed < 25 Mbps, upload speed almost always < 1 Mbps)<br>  **VDSL** aka fibre to the cabinet (download speed generally less than 100 Mbps, upload speed generally < 20 Mbps)<br>  **Fibre** aka fibre to the premises (speeds can be very fast; up to 1000 Mbps)
-| name_of_isp | The name of the Internet Service Provider which the person is buying their line from (these are made up names!)
+| name_of_isp | The name of the Internet Service Provider that the person is buying their line from (these are made up names!)

 ## download_speed_measurements.csv